jonduan/proposal/_posts/2016-11-18-wind-energy.md

 What is a good estimation of the annual power produced by a 5MW wind turbine with a capacity factor of 0.4 placed offshore in an averaged wind speed of 2m/s?

+The annual power is obtained by calculating the theoretical power (5MW * 365 days * 24 hours) and then multiplying the result with the capacity factor.

+17.5 GWh

 ----
 ----